codylovell/site/README.md

-# Sujin Lee's official website
+# Cody Lovell's official website
 A website for personal blogging and project.

 ## About